 1. Make sure it’s not easy for your cat to jump out the window.

-Back in Canada, this was an easy one considering we never really had to deal with it.
-All windows had insect screens on them, and my cat is the type to never really scratch on them or try to push past them considering we discouraged that behaviour early on when we adopted him.
+All windows for the most part have insect screens on them, and my cat is the type to never really scratch or push past the screens considering we discouraged that behaviour early on, just after adopting him.

-Luckily for us, we ended up in a flat that has small windows along the top with tall windows lined at the bottom (it’s hard for me to describe, but you can see what I mean here), and so when we need to open windows, we only open the top ones that are not easily within our cat’s reach.
+Luckily for us, we ended up in a flat that has small windows along the top with tall windows lined at the bottom (hard to describe without a visual: you can see what I mean here), and so when we need to let in some air, we only open the top ones a crack – those that are not easily within our cat’s reach.

 2. Make sure to sweep &/or vacuum often.

 There’s nothing like a large living space to spread out the insane volume of cat hair shed to the point where you barely notice it.
 Not true of a small apartment/flat.